What's on this page

 Our member activities aim to achieve this, through social interaction and community events that allow members to connect.
 CFSA hold several fundraising and community awareness activities every year as well as the following, more targeted events.

-Siblings and offspring of people with CF can often feel a little left.
-To help out, CFSA offers activities each year for siblings and offspring of people with CF to provide young people with the chance to share their experiences and have some fun with others they can relate to.
+Siblings of people with CF can often feel a little left.
+To help out, CFSA offers activities each year for siblings of people with CF to provide young people with the chance to share their experiences and have some fun with others they can relate to.

-If your child is interested in attending one of these fun activities please contact our Community Support Officer for details via cfsa@cfsa.org.au or 8221 5595.
+If your child is interested in attending one of these fun activities please contact our Member’s Support Co-Ordinator via cfsa@cfsa.org.au or 0422 760 682.

 CFSA can also provide educational resources for young siblings and offspring to help improve their understanding of the condition and the role they can play in supporting their brother, sister or parent.